 The Thompson’s Co. is recalling about 852,000 Thompson’s waterseal waterproofing wood protector and masonry protector in aerosol cans.
-The contents of the cans can react with the package, causing rust to form along the can seam, which could spread to other areas of the can and create pinhole leaks.
-Leaking propellant poses a fire hazard when it comes into contact with sources of ignition.
-Leaking sealer can also cause property damage.
-The Thompson’s Co. received about 18 reports of leaking cans from retailers.
-No injuries, fires, or property damage were reported.
+The contents of the cans can react with the package, causing rust to form along the can seam, which could spread and create pinhole leaks.

 Each year, about 371,000 residential fires occur in the U.S. These fires result in more than 2,000 deaths, 10,000 injuries, and more than $7 billion in damages.
 The number of fires per year has decreased slightly since 2008, but this is still far too many.

 It will be time to file your income taxes soon, so that means scam artists are hard at work trying to get your money.
 The IRS is seeing two new types of tax-related scams, one dealing with Social Security numbers and the other a phony tax bill:

 It’s January and it’s a famous month for getting lots of items on sale.
 However, every month of the year usually offers bargains.
 Here’s information from DealNews, a website listing bargains, so you can make a plan for saving throughout the year:

 Twenty-three state officials have reached an agreement with PayPal Charitable Giving Fund Inc. or PPGF to ensure donors receive adequate information and disclosures when making contributions to charities through the company’s online fundraising platform.